-Whether you’ve had a dance studio for years or are just now preparing to open your doors, at some point you might want to consider installing proper flooring.
-Whenever you’re looking for dance floor material, there are several important things you’ll have to keep in mind: related to the safety of your students, in regards to your budget, and possibly even restrictions imposed by the building your studio is in.
+Whether you’ve had a dance studio for years or are just now preparing to open a studio, at some point you’ll consider installing proper flooring.
+Whenever you’re looking for dance studio flooring, there are several important things you’ll have to keep in mind related to the safety of your students, your budget, and possibly even restrictions imposed by the building your studio is in.

 The truth is there’s a lot that goes into a decision like this, and it’s likely more complicated than you may realize.
-In this article, we’ll touch on what you need to know about flooring: materials, installation, maintenance, and beyond.
-We’ve got a lot of ground to cover, pun intended, so let’s dive in!
+In this article, we’ll touch on what you need to know about dance studio flooring: materials, installation, maintenance, and beyond.
+We’ve got a lot of ground to cover (pun intended), so let’s dive in!

 Some dance studio owners make the mistake of opting for the least expensive materials for their dance floor installation without any other considerations.
 Whoa there!
-Before you just assume you’re the best bet is to purchase the cheapest floor and be done with it, let’s look at a few things, shall we?
+Before you assume the best bet is to purchase the cheapest floor and be done with it, consider the following:

-Sure, you could get the cheapest floor – but what if it starts getting scuffed up and dented, or begins to separate and come up off the ground?
-As a result, you might need to replace it sooner than you would have, if you’d chosen a higher quality, and perhaps more expensive flooring.
+If you go with the cheapest floor, what happens if it starts getting scuffed up and dented, or begins to separate and come up off the ground?
+You might need to replace it sooner than you would have if you’d chosen a higher quality, and perhaps more expensive, dance studio flooring material.

 You might be able to repair the damaged sections here and there, but depending on how quickly the flooring becomes unsafe or uncomfortable to dance on, there is a chance you will have to replace most, if not all of it.

-Another problem that can occur with cheap dance floor materials, is your dancers could get hurt while learning and dancing on it.
-How much liability insurance do you have?
+Another problem with cheap dance floor material is that a dancer could get hurt while learning and dancing on it.
 When an injury happens, and you’re called into court, the jury could rule in favor of the injured party if you didn’t have their safety in mind when picking your floors.
 With this possible scenario alone, can you really afford the risk of a bargain-priced dance floor or installation job?

-Which bring us to our next point, don’t skimp on the installation either.
+This brings us to our next point: don’t skimp on the installation, either.
 Make sure to use qualified people for your dance floor installation.
 The last thing you want is someone getting hurt, or added unnecessary repairs due to subpar work.

-Dancers being subjected to potential injury, and the risk of needing replacement flooring, are just the first two things that come to mind if you don’t do your due diligence.
-Suddenly that “cheap flooring” just got a lot more expensive.
+Dancers at risk for potential injury, as well as the possibility of prematurely needing replacement flooring, are just the first two things that come to mind if you don’t do your due diligence.
+Suddenly that “cheap flooring” got a lot more expensive!

-For example tap dancing, you’ll want the act of tapping to produce a clear and concise sound.
-Whereas many other types of dance, you’ll want little to no noise at all.
-Some dance floor material such as thick vinyl softens the sound, as opposed to a hardwood floor that can produce a clean and crisp sound that you’ll want to hear with tap style of dance.
+For tap dancing classes, you’ll want the act of tapping to produce a clear and concise sound.
+For many other types of dance, you’ll want little to no noise at all.
+Some dance floor material, such as thick vinyl, softens sounds, as opposed to a hardwood floor that can produce a clean and crisp sound that you’ll want to hear with tap classes.

-While the acoustics of your room will have an impact on sound as well, it shouldn’t be your flooring causing a distortion in noise.
-Therefore, you’ll need to take that into account when selecting your flooring.
+While the acoustics of your room will have an impact on the sound as well, it shouldn’t be your flooring causing a distortion in noise.
+Therefore, you’ll need to take that into account when selecting your dance studio flooring.

 You want your dancers to glide easily on the floor, but not slip and slide uncontrollably.
 At the same time, too much slip resistance can actually block movement, and as a result, lead to an injury.
 One of the most common injuries from this is a twisted ankle.
-Injuries like this could take a dancer out for a few weeks, months, or even an entire season depending on the severity of the injury.
+Injuries like this could take a dancer out for a few weeks, months, or even an entire season depending on the severity.

 So ask around, do some research, find out what other studios have installed, and make sure the amount of resistance you choose coincides with the styles of dance you offer.

 Area-elastic floors are better able to absorb the impact when a dancer lands on it.
 Point-elastic floors simply don’t have as much shock absorption.
-Even in the short-term, dancing on a point-elastic floor could lead to mild pain leading up to significant injury from the repetitive movements like jumps used in practice.
+Even in the short-term, dancing on a point-elastic floor could lead to mild pain leading up to significant injury from repetitive movements in practice.

-Choosing between sprung and semi-sprung floors for your dance floor installation.
+5. Choose between sprung dance floors and semi-sprung floors

 A sprung floor is one that will provide some bounce, and also flex under impact so that it feels softer to move and dance on.
 The main benefit of having a sprung floor is that it will absorb the shock to a performer’s joints as they dance on the floor.
 An added benefit of having a sprung floor is that if a performer were to fall on it, there would be a significantly reduced chance of injury upon impact compared with falling on a floor with no spring.